 Cardiovascular disease is the number one killer of all Americans.
 Yet, African Americans are 30% more likely to die from heart disease than non-Hispanic whites.

 Having high levels of low-density lipoprotein, or LDL (what some call "bad cholesterol"), is a well-known risk factor for cardiovascular disease, but a less-known risk may involve high levels of a particle called lipoprotein(a), also known as "Lp little a."

-Lipoprotein(a) is made up of an LDL-C particle core (often known as "bad cholesterol") with a protein called apolipoprotein(a) attached to it.
+Lipoprotein(a) is made up of an LDL particle with a protein called apolipoprotein(a) attached to it.

 Up to 20% or over 1.4 billion people worldwide have high levels of Lp(a), which is associated with a person's risk of experiencing a heart attack or other serious cardiac event.

 Lp(a) is reported to be an independent risk factor for cardiovascular disease, meaning having high levels of Lp(a) may put people at higher risk, regardless of other cardiovascular risks such as age or high LDL levels.
 Levels of Lp(a) are also predominantly genetically determined, specifically by which version of the LPA gene an individual inherits.
 This means if someone has high levels of Lp(a), relatives could be at risk of high levels as well.
 It also means that lifestyle changes such as diet and exercise will not change levels of Lp(a), though these interventions may still help to reduce the overall risk of heart disease.
 Even LDL-lowering drugs such as statins do not reduce Lp(a) levels.
 But thanks to new research, there are investigational treatments being developed that may help those with high Lp(a) levels.